maheshrajanna/Openshift/README.md

 A controller uses apiserver to watch the shared state of the cluster and makes corrective changes to the current state to being it to the desired one.
 An example of such a controller is the Replication controller, which takes care of the number of pods in the system.
 The replication factor is configured by the user and that’s the controller’s responsibility to recreate a failed pod, or remove an extra-scheduled one.
 Other examples of controllers are endpoints controller, namespace controller, and serviceaccounts controller, but we will not dive into details here.

+### etcd storage

+etcd is a simple, distributed, consistent key-value store.
+It’s mainly used for shared configuration and service discovery.
+It provides a REST API for CRUD operations as well as an interface to register watchers on specific nodes, which enables a reliable way to notify the rest of the cluster about configuration changes.

+Example of data stored by Kubernetes in etcd are jobs being scheduled, created and deployed pod/service details and state, namespaces and replication informations, etc.

 ![Alt text](https://github.com/maheshrajanna/Docker/blob/master/Node.png?raw=true "Optional Title")